Mawhaze/attdm/README.md

 ### Where i left off

-- Next to build is the API
-- All base functionality validated via thecli menu
+- Waiting on the Discord bot to be built for play testing
+- API endpoints have all be validated locally
+- Needs Dockerfile and Jenkinsfile

 ### Stack